 |I found a site quite similar to Frank's Hill in Wisconsin's

 neighboring state, Iowa.
-In the following photo you see
+In the following photo you see the

 Unlike the Wisconsin site, the Iowa mounds were photographed

 using LiDAR (Light and radar), a surveying technology that

 measures distance using light.
 A plane fitted with LiDAR

-equipment is flown over the landscape and emits pulses of light which bounce off
+equipment is flown over the landscape and emits pulses of light

-measures the time it takes for the light to bounce and
+LiDAR measures the time it takes for the light to bounce and

 return to the equipment.
 This is a great tool because it can give

 an accurate image of the ground surface.
 The light waves can go

 through the small gaps in the vegetation, showing what the actual

 |Get Your Book Autographed by Mary Sutherland by ordering

 directly off my website !